nielssorensen/OpenEmu-wiki/Next-Version-(clean).md

 - bug: In the gameplay popout window, going to fullscreen and then out of fullscreen causes the window title text to disappear.
 - restore game collection view state (zoom, selection, view type, search)
 - transition from Other Collections to Library has a slight 'pop' in the sidebar at the end of the animation, seems NSVisualEffectView-related
 - table views: use the standard look with Source List style + visual effect view?
+(Thoughts: Is it conventional for non-source list table views to have a "source list" style and vibrancy?
+Would a list view with vibrancy sitting next to the sidebar with vibrancy be too much darned vibrancy?
+Also keep in mind that behind-window vibrancy and within-window vibrancy can't mix.)

 ### Completed
 - ~~bug: "clicking the list view column titles leaves untidy white lines" https://github.com/OpenEmu/OpenEmu/issues/2200~~ -0f5f64c